 - In a few batches, grind the spices a little smaller using a mortar and pestle.
 Set aside.

-Making the Cheese Ball (10 minutes + 2 hours chilling)
+Making the Cheese Ball

-Shaping & Decorating the Cheese Ball (15 minutes)
+Shaping & Decorating

 - Curl a few sprigs of fresh rosemary around the hedgehog to look like pine branches in a forest.
+Serve with crackers.

 - Make your own soup mix.
 The store bought kind contains preservatives and extra salt.